 Casey Research is an investment advisory service founded by the famous contrarian investor Doug Casey.
 The service is aimed at helping self-directed investors earn superior returns through innovative investment research designed to take advantage of market dislocations.
 The company provides this service through several different newsletters.

-Casey Research embraces free markets and believes that government interference in the markets is the primary force driving market dislocations.
-It is these dislocations where they seek to identify the most profitable investments.
+Casey Research embraces free markets and believes that government interference is the primary force driving market dislocations.
+It is these dislocations where the Casey crew seeks to identify the most profitable investments.

 The investment emphasis is primarily on resources, especially precious metals, and on emerging technologies.

-Stansberry Research recently purchased a large interest in the company, but Doug Casey is, and will remain, the chairman of Casey Research for the foreseeable future.
+A few years back, Stansberry Research purchased a large interest in the company, but Doug Casey is, and will remain, the chairman of Casey Research for the foreseeable future.

-Other books written by Casey include Strategic Investing, The International Man, Totally Incorrect, and Right on the Money.
-He is also a regular keynote speaker at FreedomFest, the world’s “largest gathering of free minds.”
+Other books written by Casey include Strategic Investing, The International Man, Totally Incorrect and Right on the Money.
+He has also been a regular keynote speaker at FreedomFest, the world’s “largest gathering of free minds.”

-Though Casey Research is based in Stowe, Vermont, Casey spends most of his time at La Estancia de Cafayate (Casey’s Gulch), located in the lush wine country of the high red mountains outside Salta, Argentina.
-He is there because, it is claimed, that “residents enjoy economic and social freedoms not found in the U.S. and some of the best wine and golf on the planet”.
+Although Casey Research is based in Stowe, Vermont, Casey spends most of his time at La Estancia de Cafayate (Casey’s Gulch), located in the lush wine country of the high red mountains outside Salta, Argentina.
+He is there because, it is claimed, that “residents enjoy economic and social freedoms not found in the U.S. and some of the best wine and golf on the planet.”